thewateriswide/qton_2.1/README.md

 Qton is written in Python.

-Qon is for simulating and researching quantum computers.
+Qton is for simulating and researching quantum computers.